yudugit/rest-api-documentation/README.md

     ⋮ // some reader elements
   </readerList>
   <links>
-    ⋮ // some link elemenets
+    ⋮ // some link elements
   </links>
 </readers>
 ```